 Just like any other social movement, the women’s movement is ever-changing and packed with many opinions, stories, experiences and individual goals.

-If you listen closely to the heartbeat of the current wave of feminism in Australia (as many other countries and points throughout history) you can hear a consistent, deepening sound.
+If you listen closely to the heartbeat of the current wave of feminism in Australia (as many other countries and points throughout history) you will hear a consistent, echoing, and deepening sound.

-And this is where we need to pay attention.
-And unpack what the patriarchy means.
-So we avoid unnecessary fragility and fracturing between us.
+It is the guttural call to end our dominant patriarchal culture.
+It is to this noise that we need to pay attention and unpack what the patriarchy means to those sounding the alarm.
+So we can avoid unnecessary fragility and fracturing between us.

 The patriarchy tells us that a man is strong, unemotional, successful, confident, unapologetic and logical (among other things).
 The patriarchy also tells us that men (especially men like this) are the ones who should hold primary power and leadership roles, in social, political and economic facets of life.